 The European Committee for Electrotechnical Standardization (CENELEC) was set up in 1973.
-Presently it comprises 27 countries (Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Portugal, Poland, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom) and cooperates with 8 affiliates (Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Romania, Turkey, Ukraine) which have first maintained the national documents side by side with the CENELEC ones and then replaced them with the Harmonized Documents (HD).
-CENELEC hopes and expects Cyprus to become the 28th members before May 2004.
+Presently it comprises 28 countries (Austria, Belgium, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Portugal, Poland, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom) and cooperates with 7 affiliates (Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Romania, Turkey, Ukraine) which have first maintained the national documents side by side with the CENELEC ones and then replaced them with the Harmonized Documents (HD).